 So how does this happen?

 According to some sources there is little published research into how to conduct a stability test, this is because of the great variation between different products.
 It is generally up to the manufacturer to agree their own protocols on determining when it is appropriate to do a stability test and how that test should be conducted, depending on the type of product they are testing.
-A salve or balm which has no water in it and is expected to melt at high temperatures might have different parameters than an emulsion which is inherently unstable.
+A salve or balm which has no water in it and is expected to melt at high temperatures and will have different parameters than an emulsion which is inherently unstable.
 That said there are some guidelines offered by the pharmaceutical industry which have informed the cosmetic industry and there are some useful guides by the FDA and COLIPA.

 What to do